 [Featured Image Description: Book cover for ‘Frida Khalo: Little People, Big Dreams.’
 The rest of the images in this post are book covers from the preceding text].

 If you are about this topic, I’m assuming you’re already familiar with the disability rights movement and are looking for real-life disabled role models through history to read with your kids.
-So I’ll spare you an explanation of the social model of disability and humanity’s long history of child abuse, eugenics, and murder of disabled populations and today’s excuses for perpetuating ableism.
+So I’ll spare you an explanation of the social model of disability and our long history of child abuse, eugenics, and the murder of disabled people up to the ways we discriminate against disabled people today..

-Highlighting disabled historical figures helps kids understand that disability does not render us incompetent or irrelevant.
-We see how the fight for civil rights when it comes to disability, race, gender, and other identities fosters a compassionate, more inclusive society – but also how far we have left to go.
+Teaching kids that disabled people have fought for recognition and human rights throughout the history of humanity helps them understand that disability does not render us incompetent or irrelevant.
+Fighting the erasure of marginalized groups fosters a compassionate, more inclusive society – but also shows them how far we have left to go.

 One thing we should note here is that children’s books, especially those written for the under-8-crowd, are never historically accurate.
 The purpose of books for this age group is to inspire curiosity, compassion, and an impulse to grab the torch.

-Remember – these dudes still eat their own boogers.
-We’re not ready for nuance and gray areas.
+Here’s why this is okay: These dudes still eat their own boogers.
+A 3-year-old is not ready for nuance and gray areas.

 I use these stories inspire my boys to keep learning – to dig deeper and ask questions, to talk about role models with friends, and find solace and courage in the people who cleared a path for them to follow.

-- Centered on disabled people from a range of backgrounds and intersecting identities over race, gender, sexuality, etc.
+- Disabled heroes from a range of backgrounds and intersecting identities.

-- Topical on at least a few life details beyond their marginalized identity
+- At least a few life details beyond their identity as an outsider.

-- Clearly against against forced labor, unwilling institutionalization, forced sterilization, abuse, murder, etc.
+- A clear stance against forced labor, unwilling institutionalization, forced sterilization, abuse, murder, etc.

 - Inaccessible to those with the same disability, such as a lack of braille on a book about the maker of braille.
-[Problematic example: Six Dots: A Story of Young Louis Braille, ‘The Sound of Colors‘]
+[Problematic example: ‘The Sound of Colors‘]

 Captioned age ranges are for when my sons got ‘the gist’ of the story with discussion & alternative readings – most contain text for much older ages.